surajpai50612/surajpai50612/README.md

 # Hey there, I'm Suraj Pai K 👋

-## Software Engineer💻, Enthusiastic Learner📚
+## I am a Software Engineer💻 and Enthusiastic Learner📚

 ### Follow me on👀